aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/shavuot/henas-ho-kyrios-a-piyyut-in-judeo-greek-for-introducing-the-decalogue.html.md

 <div class="english" lang="en">
 To Mosheh, our teacher, a shepherd,
 The steadfast in all, that is His,
-He gave him the Torah, on two stelae.
+He gave him the Torah, on two tablets.
 And Yisrael, praise Yah!
 </div></td></tr>